awesomerank/awesomerank.github.io/lists/rizo/awesome-ocaml.md

 - **Distribution**:
   - [OPAM](http://opam.ocamlpro.com/) – A flexible Git-friendly package manager with multiple compiler support.
   - [ocamlfind](http://projects.camlcity.org/projects/findlib.html) — Local OCaml library manager.
 Used by most of the OCaml ecosystem.
-  - [WODI for Windows](http://wodi.forge.ocamlcore.org/) - A package manager for Windows.
+  - [OCaml for Windows](https://fdopen.github.io/opam-repository-mingw) - opam repository and experimental build for Windows.
-  - [makorel ★7 ⏳2Y](https://github.com/sagotch/makorel) – Release OPAM packages easily.
+  - [makorel ★7 ⏳2Y](sagotch/makorel) – Release OPAM packages easily.

 - **Build Tools**:
   - [Oasis](http://oasis.forge.ocamlcore.org/) - A tool to integrate a configure, build and install system in your OCaml project.
 It helps to create standard entry points in your build system and allows external tools to analyse your project easily.
-    - [oasis2opam ★24](https://github.com/ocaml/oasis2opam) — Tool to convert OASIS metadata to OPAM package descriptions.
+    - [oasis2opam ★24](ocaml/oasis2opam) — Tool to convert OASIS metadata to OPAM package descriptions.
-  - [obuild ★40](https://github.com/ocaml-obuild/obuild) – Simple package build system for ocaml.
+  - [obuild ★39](ocaml-obuild/obuild) – Simple package build system for ocaml.
-  - [jenga ★66](https://github.com/janestreet/jenga) – Monadic build system from Jane Street.
+  - [jenga ★67](janestreet/jenga) – Monadic build system from Jane Street.
   - [ocamlbuild](http://ocaml.org/learn/tutorials/ocamlbuild/) — Build system provided with the compiler.
-  - [ocaml-makefile ★39](https://github.com/mmottl/ocaml-makefile) — Easy to use Makefile for small to medium-sized OCaml-projects.
+  - [ocaml-makefile ★41](mmottl/ocaml-makefile) — Easy to use Makefile for small to medium-sized OCaml-projects.
-  - [topkg ★47](https://github.com/dbuenzli/topkg) — OPAM-aware packaging system using ocamlbuild.
+  - [topkg ★48](dbuenzli/topkg) — OPAM-aware packaging system using ocamlbuild.
-  - [Namespaces ★61](https://github.com/aantron/namespaces) - ocamlbuild plugin that converts your directory tree into nested modules.
+  - [Namespaces ★62](aantron/namespaces) - ocamlbuild plugin that converts your directory tree into nested modules.

 ## Parallelism